 My dissertation, US Television, Latin America, and the Decade of Development, examines how television, as a communication technology, a representational medium, and a commercial institution, informed American audiences about economic development, industrialization, and modernization as means to curb Communism in Latin America during the 1960s.

 I have taught survey courses on mass media industries, media technologies, and digital media.
-He has taught various courses covering the history of film, including the silent, pre–World War II, and post–World War II eras.
+I have taught various courses covering the history of film, including the silent, pre–World War II, and post–World War II eras.
 Other courses include the history of avant-garde cinema, an economic history of the American film industry, and a course on independent and underground cinema in New York City.

-In addition to his academic work, he is a video and digital media librarian for NYU-TV, a division of NYU Libraries, where he maintains over a decade’s worth of moving image assets in a variety of analog and digital formats.
+In addition to my academic work, I am a video and digital media librarian for NYU-TV, a division of NYU Libraries, where I maintain over a decade’s worth of moving image assets in a variety of analog and digital formats.

-Juan has earned a number of awards and fellowships.
-He was a Peabody-Lambdin Kay Visiting Scholar at the George F. Peabody Awards Archive at the University of Georgia, a Summer Research Fellow for the Center for Media and Culture at New York University, a Predoctoral Dissertation Fellow at both the Tisch School of the Arts and the Graduate School of Arts and Sciences at NYU.
+I was a Peabody-Lambdin Kay Visiting Scholar at the George F. Peabody Awards Archive at the University of Georgia.
+I was also a Summer Research Fellow for the Center for Media and Culture at New York University, and a Predoctoral Dissertation Fellow at both the Tisch School of the Arts and the Graduate School of Arts and Sciences at NYU.

-In his spare time, he enjoys long-distance cycling, playing softball, following baseball, snapping photos, frequent flying, eating too much, and brewing coffee like a hipster.
+In my spare time, I enjoy long-distance cycling, playing softball, following baseball, snapping photos, frequent flying, eating too much, and brewing coffee like a hipster.

 Since 2001, I have maintained a personal website, in some form or another; it has been a blog since 2009.